 To call the Second World War merely a war is almost a misnomer; it was never just one war, but so many wars in one.
 Certainly, it was far too big, too vast and varied, to remember as a single event.
 The sheer volume of books about it are testament to that.

 No war in history – except possibly the one that ended 20 years earlier – has inspired more literature.
-WWII has been seemingly endlessly written about, pored over, interpreted and re-interpreted.
-Which can make knowing what to read on the matter a little daunting.
-Books need to be chosen like a sniper picks her targets.
+WWII has been seemingly endlessly written about, pored over, interpreted and re-interpreted – most recently, with the release of the film Oppenheimer, which takes place against the backdrop of the Second World War.

 Mercifully, we’ve got the scope to help – and have rounded up the best non-fiction books ever written on the conflict.